jdaio/launchpad-wp/.github/ISSUE_TEMPLATE/Bug_report.md

 Then, specify:

-1. Operating System:
+1. Operating system:
-2. Browser and Version (If it's relevant.):
+2. Browser and version (if relevant):

 **Possible Solution**
 <!--- Only if you have suggestions on a fix for the bug -->